Yvon-Indel/rvoice-mqtt-gateway/README.md

 #### Create a free account on [Responsive Voice](https://responsivevoice.org/)

-You need to create a free account on the website to get your own server key.
+You need to create a free account on the website in order to get your own server key.

 After login, find the panel "your site code", the key is on the right : "key=XXXXXXX"

 ## Configuration

-Create the file config.ini and add informations according to your own need:
+Create the file "config.ini" and add informations inside according to your own need:

 * LISTEN_TOPIC is the mqtt topic to send the message you want to TTS
 * STATUS_TOPIC is the mqtt topic of the stae of the gateway ("Online","Offline")
 * PUBLISH_TOPIC is the topic published with the mp3 link of the TTS file